The Yomiuri Shimbun: Other publications and ventures

 Yomiuri also publishes the daily English-language newspaper The Japan News (formerly called The Daily Yomiuri), established in 1955.
 Besides its news website, The Japan News also publishes a weekly e-paper.

 It publishes the daily Hochi Shimbun, a sport-specific daily newspaper, as well as weekly and monthly magazines and books.

-Yomiuri Shimbun Holdings owns the Chuokoron-Shinsha publishing company, which it acquired in 1999, and the Nippon Television network.
+Yomiuri Shimbun Holdings owns the Chūōkōron publishing company, which it acquired in 1999, and the Nippon Television network.
 It is a member of the Asia News Network.
 The paper is known as the financial patron of the baseball team Yomiuri Giants.
 They also sponsor the Japan Fantasy Novel Award annually.
 It has been a sponsor of the FIFA Club World Cup every time it has been held in Japan since 2006.

 From 1949 through 1963, the newspaper sponsored the Yomiuri Indépendant Exhibition, an unjuried annual art exhibition which gave rise to avant-garde and contemporary rising artists.